Linuxfabrik/monitoring-plugins/check-plugins/disk-io/README.md

 emitted for each disk (busy_time, read_bytes, read_time, write_bytes,
 write_time) and for iowait, so you can graph trends.
-On Linux the check automatically focuses on "real" block devices with mountpoints; on Windows it uses psutil’s disk counters.
+On Linux the check automatically focuses on "real" block devices with mountpoints; on Windows it uses psutil's disk counters.
 Optionally, `--top` lists the processes that generated the most I/O traffic (read/write totals) to help identify offenders.
 This check is cross-platform and works on Linux, Windows, and all psutil- supported systems.
 The check stores its short trend state locally in an SQLite